-- ✓ Follow the documentation and optimization guides provided by the network adapter vendor. - ✓ Install PF_RING 6.0.3 and switch to the ZC or PF_RING-aware ixgbe driver. - See the number of RSS queues allocated by the ixgbe driver by executing dmesg, or by listing /var/log/messages or /var/log/syslog.
+- ✓ Follow the documentation and optimization guides provided by the network adapter vendor. - ✓ Install PF RING 6.2 and switch to the ZC or PF RING-aware ixgbe driver. - ✓ See the number of RSS queues allocated by the ixgbe driver by executing dmesg, or by listing /var/log/messages or /var/log/syslog.
 By default, the number of RSS queues is equal to the number of CPU cores when hyper-threading is off, or double the number of CPU cores when hyper-threading is on.
-You can set the number of RSS queues manually, by loading ixgbe.ko with the RSS=<number> option. - ✓ Define multiple Packet Sensors, each listening to ethX@queue_id or ethX@queue_range.
-Packet Sensors defined to listen to a single interface use a single Sensor license. - ✓ Add the Packet Sensors to a Sensor Cluster to have a unified reporting and anomaly detection domain.
+You can set the number of RSS queues manually, by loading ixgbe.ko with the RSS=<number> option. - ✓ Define multiple Packet Sensors, each listening to ethX@queue\id or ethX@queue\range.
+All Packet Sensors defined to listen to a single interface use a single Sensor license. - ✓ Add the Packet Sensors to a Sensor Cluster to have a unified reporting and anomaly detection domain.

-Example: on a quad-core CPU with multithreading, the ixgbe driver will allocate 8 RSS queues.
+On a quad-core CPU with multithreading, the ixgbe driver will allocate 8 RSS queues.
 In this case, if you define a Packet Sensor for ethX@0-3 and another one for ethX@4-7, the packet-processing task will be distributed over 2 CPU cores.
-PF_RING allows up to 32 RSS queues.
+PF\RING exposes up to 32 RSS queues.